iconiclive/live-streaming-with-automated-multi-language-subtitling/README.md

 ```

 ### 3. Create an Amazon S3 Bucket
-The CloudFormation template is configured to pull the Lambda deployment packages from Amazon S3 bucket in the region the template is being launched in.
-Create a bucket in the desired region with the region name appended to the name of the bucket. eg: for us-east-1 create a bucket named: `my-bucket-us-east-1`
+The CloudFormation template is configured to pull the Lambda deployment packages from Amazon S3 bucket.
+Create 2 buckets.
+One in the desired region with the region name as suffix, one in us-east-1, and with suffix 'us-east-1'. eg: for ap-southeast-2, create 2 buckets named: `my-bucket-ap-southeast-2` and `my-bucket-us-east-1`
 ```
 aws s3 mb s3://my-bucket-us-east-1
+aws s3 mb s3://my-bucket-ap-southeast-2
 ```

 ### 4. Create the deployment packages